IvanProg00/geekbrains-algorithms/homeworks/homework 3/README.md

 - The root of the tree is always black
 - The new node is always red
 - Red nodes can only be the left child
-- At the crane node, all children are black
+- At the red node, all children are black

 Accordingly, in order for these conditions to be met, after adding an element to the tree, it is necessary to perform balancing, thanks to which all the criteria